deeleman/git-squid/README.md

 ## Key Features
-- **Effortless Configuration:** GitSquid provides a visual interface that allows you to easily configure and update your personal token and repositories to monitor.
+- **Effortless Configuration:** GitSquid provides a visual interface that allows you to easily configure and update your personal token and monitored repository.
 No more hassle with manual setups – everything is streamlined for convenience from the first time you open the application.

-- **Advanced Encryption:** We prioritize your privacy.
-GitSquid uses AES-256 symmetric encryption to securely persist all your personal data and browsing history, ensuring that your sensitive information remains safe, both during usage and after.
+- **Advanced Encryption:** Your privacy is a top priority and that's why GitSquid uses AES-256 symmetric encryption to securely persist all your personal data and browsing history, ensuring that your sensitive information remains safe, both during usage and after.

-- **Responsive data fetching** GitSquid keeps track of your viewing progress and will fetch additional content whenever availabel as you scroll the issues list.
-Moreover, you can ping the GitHub services anymore to also fetch the latest issues created during your session.
+- **Responsive data fetching** GitSquid keeps track of your viewing progress and will fetch additional content whenever available as you scroll the issues list.
+Moreover, you can ping the GitHub services anytime to also fetch the latest issues created during your session.

-- **Persistent Issue Tracking:** With our app, you'll never lose track of what you’ve read.
+- **Persistent Issue Tracking:** You'll never lose track of what you’ve read!
 GitSquid keeps track of read issues, even after you close the app, offering a seamless experience when you return.
 It’s designed for a better user experience, reducing redundant work and improving focus.

 - **Powerful Filtering and Metadata:** GitSquid's advanced UI allows you to not only view issues but also filter them by keyword and examine detailed metadata.
-Whether you're searching for specific issues or need an overview of the project’s health, RepoGuard provides everything you need at your fingertips.
+Whether you're searching for specific issues or need an overview of the project’s health, GitSquid provides everything you need at your fingertips.

 - **Markdown and Media Support:** Issues are rendered with full Markdown support, and even include user-uploaded images to keep full consistency with the information available in GitHub.